metamn/gatsby-starter-mrui/README.md

 ## Features

+- Categories
+ - At least one post or page has to have a category set, otherwise GraphQL will throw an error.
+ - All content types (posts, pages) share the same category / taxonomy
 - Custom content types
  - Inside `/pages` there can be custom content types like blog posts, features, and more
- - Each content type has it's own frontmatter rules / queries and `templates`.
+ - Each content type has it's own frontmatter rules / queries and `/templates`.
- - These can be set up via `gatsby-node.js`
+ - These all can be set up via `gatsby-node.js`
- - This way all content goes inside `pages` - since they are pages(!)
+ - This way all content goes inside `pages` - since all content are pages
 - Markdown support with Remark and MDX
 - Modular scale
 - Custom fonts